Mayor encouraging New Yorkers to put AirTags in cars to fight auto theft

 Business owner Robert Cox said he has tracking devices in all his work trucks for safety reasons, but he doesn’t think AirTags are the appropriate solution for the problem.

-“The city needs to do something a little bit better,” said Cox.
+“The city needs to do something a little bit better,” Cox said.
 “Start giving out stiffer jail sentences.
 Start getting stiff on parole.
 Stop letting people walk away because the crime is terrible.
 It’s terrible.”

 The NYPD asked drivers to tuck away AirTags, keys, and valuables so they are not in plain sight in a vehicle.
 Drivers are also reminded to keep their cars locked with the windows up and to always park in well-lit areas.